Read about the range of issues in the area, from non-ideal health situations to a lack of transportation options.

 The afterthought of safety for people on foot extends to those on bicycles.
 The few available bike lanes serve no one except riders already comfortable riding in traffic, since the lanes are unprotected and disconnected.
 Except for two short and adjacent but disconnected stretches of greenway by Rosedale, there is nowhere to ride a bicycle safely.

 It’s easier to reach one of the six Long Island Rail Road stations aside from Jamaica.
-But the railroad is expensive; in 2017, the price of $7.50 ($10.25 during rush hours) to reach Penn Station puts a speedy half hour trip out of reach.
+But the railroad is expensive; in 2017, the one-way price of $7.50 ($10.25 during rush hours) to reach Penn Station puts a speedy half hour trip out of reach.

 In response to some of these issues, we believe a greenway is not only proper and appropriate for neighborhoods in Southern Queens; it’s something its residents deserve and will benefit from.